 The entrepreneurial gene runs thick in my blood.
-In 1959 when I was 4 years old, my dad added on to the front of our home and opened a patio and toy store, starting a bike shop in the garage at the same time.
+In 1959, when I was 4 years old, my dad added on to the front of our home and opened a patio and toy store.
+He started a bike shop in the garage at the same time.

-I thoroughly enjoyed watching my parents grow these businesses, helping with small repairs and assembling toys to begin with.
+I thoroughly enjoyed watching my parents grow these businesses.
+I helped with small repairs and assembling toys in the beginning.

 By my mid to late teens (1967-71) I was helping with bike repairs and assembling the new bikes to sell.
-It was during this time that my love of bikes developed as I began road racing and won my first race at the age of 15.
+It was during this time that my love of bikes developed.
+I began road racing and won my first race at the age of 15.
+I became a category 1 racer until I retired in 1986.
 When I was 18 (in 1972) my dad promoted me to bike shop manager.

 In 1987 I bought the bike shop from my parents and after many changes, it is what you see today.

-I am very grateful for the many years I spent playing sports and working with bikes as I am now able to maintain the bike shop having lost the vast majority of my eyesight.
+I am very grateful for the many years I spent playing sports and working with bikes.
+That training allowed me to still maintain the bike shop having lost the vast majority of my eyesight.

-Bikes have been a passion of mine since a very young age and I am overjoyed to be able to be around them, including riding tandem with friends who can lead the way.
+Bicycles have been a passion of mine since a very young age.
+Repairing, maintaining, building and restoring them, still brings me great joy.
+I still ride tandem bikes with friends who can lead the way.